TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.4.0.md

 ## Security Fixes
 - [ZipSlip vulnerability](https://nvd.nist.gov/vuln/detail/CVE-2023-27475) in the theme upload flow is now resolved.
 - Added input validation for preventing XSS attacks for catalogues and organisations in the admin app.

+# Further Information
+## FAQ
+Please visit our [Developer Support]({{< ref "frequently-asked-questions/faq" >}}) page for further information relating to reporting bugs, upgrading Tyk, technical support and how to contribute.